 This Annual Report includes certain historical consolidated financial and other data for TaskUs, Inc. ("we," "us," "our" or the "Company").
-The following discussion provides a narrative of our financial condition and results of operations for the fiscal year ended December 31, 2021 compared to the fiscal year ended December 31, 2020.
-A discussion regarding our financial condition and results of operations for the fiscal year ended December 31, 2019 can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our prospectus dated October 20, 2021 as filed with the SEC on October 22, 2021, which is incorporated herein by reference.
+The following discussion provides a narrative of our financial condition and results of operations for the fiscal year ended December 31, 2020.
+A discussion regarding our financial condition and results of operations for the fiscal year ended December 31, 2020 compared to the fiscal year ended December 31, 2019 can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our prospectus dated October 20, 2021 as filed with the SEC on October 22, 2021, which is incorporated herein by reference.